Learnemy/website/content/post/i-m-learning-product-management-send-help-learninpublic.md

 +++
 > Learning in public means sharing what you’re working on with other people.
 It might be your hobby, side project, or just random facts you learned. - [Shu Omi](https://medium.com/my-learning-journal/why-you-should-learn-in-public-4fd3a6239549)

 For the longest time, my career North Star is to build a process or system that brings people together to solve important problems.
-That conviction has guided me to bring people together to increase gender diversity in tech (TechLadies), improve access to tech education and employment opportunities (Developer Circles), and move to San Francisco to work with communities & companies globally.
+That conviction has guided me to bring people together to increase gender diversity in tech ([TechLadies](https://techladies.co/)), improve access to tech education and employment opportunities ([Developer Circles](https://www.elishatan.com/post/lessons-i-learned-from-leading-72-dev-community-leaders/)), and move to San Francisco to work with communities & companies globally.

 All my experiences have been programmatic in nature, whether creating or scaling programs, and I thought about what could be right for me next in the tech industry.

 Product management struck me as an option because of how massive scale can be.
 It’s easier to find a product used by a billion people than a program participated by that amount of people.
-So over the next 6 months or so, I will be learning product management - understanding what skills are needed, trying my hands at these skills, and sharing my progress in public.
+So over the next 6 months or so, **I will be learning product management - understanding what skills are needed, trying my hands at these skills, and sharing my progress in public.**

-**Why learning in public**
+## **Why learn in public**

 I’m no stranger to sharing my learnings with the public, even the supposedly embarrassing stories about failing my startup or getting fired from one.
 I did it because I wished I'd heard these learnings while I was struggling.
 What I didn't expect were the connections* made from my stories… and to be honest, it was nice to be flown in business class as an invited speaker.